oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

     Also use a similar type when binding if compatibility is needed.

-To make applications more portable, it is recommended to set the client system time zone (for example the ``TZ`` environment variable or the Windows time zone region) to match the Oracle session time zone, and to use a pre-determined value, such as UTC.
+To make applications more portable, it is recommended to set the client system time zone (for example, the ``TZ`` environment variable or the Windows time zone region) to match the Oracle session time zone, and to use a pre-determined value, such as UTC.

 You can find the current session time zone with: